rdegges/rdegges-blog/articles/2011/building-a-web-business.md

-% Building a Web Business
+Title: Building a Web Business
-%
+Date: 2011-06-15 00:41
-%
+Author: Randall Degges

-# Building a Web Business
+Tags: programming, business, startup

 I've been really interested in all sorts of technology solutons and businesses for the past year.
 I've read tons of books on lean startups, agile business, and